WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
--Vaibhav  Patil is very overwhelmed with the support from community classroom
+-Vaibhav  Patil is very overwhelmed with the support from community classroo -Just trying again cause I didnt got any notfication after push command m